 Kanawa endures as one of the most chilling expressions of human emotion ritualized into horror.

-In modern contexts, Kanawa is often interpreted as a metaphor for obsession, self-destructive fixation, or the cost of sustained resentment.
+In modern contexts, Kanawa is often interpreted as a metaphor for obsession, self-destructive fixation, and the cost of sustained resentment.
 Contemporary retellings may emphasize psychological trauma or social constraint.

-Some reinterpretations recast Kanawa as tragic empowerment—though the original folklore remains clear: transformation exacts a price that cannot be reclaimed.
+Some reinterpretations recast Kanawa as tragic empowerment — though traditional folklore remains clear: transformation exacts a price that cannot be reclaimed.

 Kanawa persists because obsession still demands structure.